venemr/personal_blog/src/pages/2020-05-22-post-two/index.md

 ### Watery Waves
-A practice painting to learn the usage of Distort and Gaussian Blur effects to make a 3D effect by drawing the watery waves with a penetration of sunlight.
+A practice painting to learn the usage of Distort and Gaussian Blur to create a 3D effect by drawing the watery waves with a penetration of sunlight.
 I think it's fun to explore new techniques occassionally to recharge and inspire myself.
-Also, not sure if it's a psychological thing, but I often feel myself in a peaceful and soothing mind when drawing in blue colors. #:blue_heart:
+Also, I enjoy indulging myself in sky blue colors and it brings me with inner peace and soothing feelings when drawing this watery wave. #:blue_heart:

 ![fourth img](/water_waves.jpg)

 ### First Trial in Making Illustrations
 I've always wanted to try out illustration styled painting, and has been daydreaming to become an illustrator some day LOL.
-Here is my first trial in making illustration paintings, and it is a blue-haired girl who's watering her favorite plants at the window in a warmy sunday afternoon.
+Here is my first trial in making a illustration doodling, and it is picturing a blue-haired girl who's watering her favorite plants at the window in a warmy sunday afternoon.

 ![fifth img](/girl_watering_plant.jpg)